 How to save on car insurance in Hawaii

-Hawaii is already one of the most affordable states to find car insurance, especially for younger drivers who would typically pay extremely high rates.
-However, you may still be able to save further a few ways:
+Hawaii is already one of the most affordable places to find car insurance, especially for younger drivers who would typically pay exponentially high rates.
+That said, insurance isn’t free, and there may be ways to save further on rates:

 - Bundle insurance: Buying car and home or renters insurance with the same carrier could reduce your premiums for all policies.

-- Multi-vehicle: You could opt to keep all vehicles and drivers in your household on the same policy for savings on all of them, as long you meet the criteria set by the provider.
+- Multi-vehicle: You could opt to keep all vehicles and drivers in your household on the same policy for savings, as long as you meet the criteria set by the provider.

-- Complete a driving course: Getting ticketed for a moving violation such as a speeding ticket may be one of the largest impacts to your premiums.
+- Complete a driving course: Getting ticketed for a moving violation, such as a speeding ticket, generally has one of the largest impacts on your premium.
 Attending an approved traffic school or defensive driving course after a ticket could dismiss the points that would affect your insurance rates.